 “Content curation not only alleviates the pressure of having to devote valuable time to creating original content, but it also adds credibility and third party validations to your efforts.”

 So this is not just about saving money or time: it’s also about adding to your original content’s results in terms of traffic, SEO or leads as well as building trust with your audience in a way your own content can not.

 How to publish good curated posts

-And if you’d like to see how content curation can help you improve SEO, you should read this eBook!
+And if you’d like to learn more about content curation: its formats, its benefits, its methodologies, you should read this eBook!